Blog

 Notified provisions of 56(2)(viib)

-<!-- wp:paragraph --> <p>Section 56(2)(viib) lays down that where a private limited company receives any consideration from any person being a resident, for issue of shares that exceeds the face value of such shares, the aggregate consideration received for such shares as exceeds the fair market value of the shares shall be chargeable to tax under the head Income from Other Sources.
-This clause shall not apply where the consideration for issue of shares is received - by a venture capital undertaking from a venture capital company or a venture capital fund; or by a company from a class or class.....
+Section 56(2)(viib) lays down that where a private limited company receives any consideration from any person being a resident, for issue of shares that exceeds the face value of such shares, the aggregate consideration received for such shares as exceeds the fair market value of the shares shall be chargeable to tax under the head Income from Other Sources.
+This clause shall not apply where the consideration for issue of shares is received - by a venture capital undertaking from a venture capital company or a venture capital fund; or by a company from a class or classes of persons as may be .....

 Mar 18, 2019